hayeah/sike-react-course/project-init/index.md

 Let's create `index.html`.
 Rather than starting from scratch, it's faster to tweak [HTML5-boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/src/index.html) to suit your needs.

-For this project you could use something like this:
+For this project you could use a template like this: